MeinAccount/ea-snake/README.md

 and the angle of the food relative to the snakes head (Evenly distributed between -1 and 1, 0 means the food is straight ahead).

 The three output neurons represent the direction the network wants to go in the next step: left, ahead or right.
-For the decistion the strongest neuron will be taken (argmax).
+For the decision the strongest neuron will be taken (argmax).
 In between the layers we use a ReLu activation function and no bias.

 With this setting we come to `4*100 + 100*3 = 700` weights for our fully connected network.
 These weights are set to random in the beginning and therefore have to be trained.
 But instead of using